dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide-v2.2.3000.md

 }
 ```

-#### Set the CameraEnhancer as the Input

-Include and initialize the `DynamsoftDocumentNormalizer`, bind to the created `CameraEnhancer` instance.
+Bind your `CaptureVisionRouter` instance with the created `CameraEnhancer` instance.

 <div class="sample-code-prefix"></div>
 >- Objective-C